A wooden slide in a river with rocks and water at the Crooked Slide Park

 What is the Best Time to Visit Crooked Slide Park?

-There are short paths and trails around the logging slide that you are welcome to trek.
+There are short paths and trails around the logging slide that you are welcome to nature hike.
 You also have a chance to walk to the other side of the chute via a connected bridge, which offers a unique perspective.
-Around the slide are so many nooks and crannies to explore, each offering magnificent views of the chute, the falls and the river.
+Around the slide are so many nooks and crannies to explore, each offering magnificent views of the chute, slide, the falls and the river.
+A perfect opportunity for taking beautiful pictures and for landscape photography!

 Crooked Park will definitely keep the children entertained.
-From admiring the cascading waterfalls, the water drop and the logging slide to taking a dip within various points of the park, there is something to do for everyone.
+From admiring the cascading waterfalls, the water drop, and the logging slide to taking a dip within various points of the well maintained park, there is something to do for everyone.
 Crooked Slide Park is both child and dog-friendly.

 The Crooked Slide Park Trails